section-engineering-education/engineering-education/content/articles/understanding-java-inheritance-and-polymorphism/index.md

 ### Introduction

 Java is an object-oriented programming language since it provides Java developers with the ability to implement objects as real-life entities.
 OOP is a programming paradigm that is built around objects and their properties (attributes) and behaviors (methods).
 So, generally, software design using object-oriented principles is focused on objects and operations on them.
+In this article, we will explain two core OOP principles inheritance and polymorphism.
 Amongst many features of object-oriented programming is the fact that it encourages code reusability and extensibility.
 We will explain these two terms in detail later in this article.

 ### Prerequisites